 The bereaved straddle the fence between resisting any explanation for the too soon parting of those they love and embracing the comfort the exact same scriptures provide in anticipation of their own death.

-When I think of those two verses together, knowing that this world is filled with evil that touches us every single day, I have to believe that God does not dilly dally, He does not let the children He loves linger and languish in this world of sin, one moment beyond the point in time when they have served their purpose in their generation.
+When I think of those two verses together knowing that this world is filled with evil that touches us every single day, I have to believe that God does not dilly dally around.
+He does not let the children He loves linger and languish in this world of sin one moment beyond the point in time when they have served their purpose in their generation.
 I believe that our final day is preordained so that we are not exposed to the sin of this world and denied the pleasures of Heaven, for one moment longer than required to fulfill God’s chosen purpose for our individual lives.

 Is it so hard to imagine that possibility?

-I attended a conference for bereaved parents in Hot Springs, Arkansas, in early October of this year.
-The conference was awesome and good for me in so many ways.
-I knew it would be, but the one thing that made me jump through all the hoops required to attend the conference was the opportunity to meet a fellow blogger, a fellow loss Mom and her amazing daughter, whom I had become friends with online through a grief support group.
-I knew Melanie and I knew Fiona before we ever met face to face.
-I knew their hearts and thoughts and the way they spend their days and even their nights.
-I knew of the challenges they face and the pain they bear and the strengths and weaknesses of their faith in God, but I didn’t really feel like I knew them until I met them face to face.
+I attended a conference for bereaved parents in Hot Springs, Arkansas, in early October of 2017.
+The conference was awesome and good for me in a number of ways.
+I knew it would be, but the one thing that made me jump through all the hoops required to attend was the opportunity to meet a fellow blogger, a fellow loss Mom and her daughter, whom I had become friends with online through a grief support group.
+I knew Melanie and Fiona before we ever met face to face.
+I knew their hearts and thoughts.
+I knew of the challenges they face and the pain they bear and even some of the strengths and weaknesses of their faith in God, but I didn’t really feel like I knew them until I met them in person.
 Finally, I could hear the sound of their voices, watch a smile bloom or tears fill their eyes, and hug them close.
 The internet is a blessed substitute for a face to face relationship.
+In much the same was scripture, prayer and the inhabitance of the Holy Spirit within allow us to develop a relationship with the triune God and come to know His thoughts, ways, character, love, and power.
+But as thankful as I am for all of that, it all pales in comparison to the anticipation of that first face to face meeting.

-I know it sounds as if meeting God is far more exciting for us than it is for Him, but truly, if we were created for His pleasure (as scripture tells us) don’t you think our pleasure brings Him pleasure?
+I know it sounds as if meeting God is far more exciting for us than it is for Him, but truly, if we were created for His pleasure don’t you think our pleasure brings Him pleasure?

-Have you ever bought an extravagant gift for a loved one that they’ve wished for but never really expect to receive?
-It’s a total pipedream.
-Pure fantasy.
-You scrimp and save, purchase it, wrap it and maybe even plan a special way to give the gift and throughout the entire process, your excitement grows and grows.
+Have you ever bought an extravagant gift for a loved one?
+Something that they’ve wished for but never really expect to receive?
+You scrimp and save, purchase it, wrap it and may even plan a special way to give the gift and throughout the entire process, your excitement grows and grows.
 But the greatest enjoyment comes the moment they open it, squeal and jump up and down, or fall to their knees in shock and pleasure when they receive it.

-You will not likely find this bereaved mother oozing warm fuzzy feelings about this truth, but it is a consolation my mind appreciates and clings to, embraces and even finds fantastically awe-inspiring.
-It is an intellectual comfort to my grief-ravaged heart.
+You will not likely find this bereaved mother oozing warm fuzzy feelings about this truth because right now loss just hurts, but it is a consolation my mind acknowledges, appreciates and clings to, embraces and even finds fantastically awe-inspiring.
+It is a comfort to my grief-ravaged heart.

 I hope it is for you too.